Search

 YOLOv7 applied for computer vision in Aviation – built on Viso Suite

-What is YOLO in computer vision?
+What is YOLO in Computer Vision?

 YOLO stands for “You Only Look Once”; it is a popular family of real-time object detection algorithms.
 The original YOLO object detector was first released in 2016.
 It was created by Joseph Redmon, Ali Farhadi, and Santosh Divvala.
 At release, this architecture was much faster than other object detectors and became state-of-the-art for real-time computer vision applications.